See your doctor or practice nurse if you are drinking above the recommended limits of alcohol and are finding it difficult to cut down.

 - Pregnant women.
 Advice from the Department of Health states that ... "pregnant women or women trying to conceive should not drink alcohol at all.
 If they do choose to drink, to minimise the risk to the baby, they should not drink more than 1-2 units of alcohol once or twice a week and should not get drunk".

 Where do these recommendations come from?

-- The Royal College of Physicians (RCP) advises no more than 21 units per week for men and 14 units per week for women.
+- The Royal College of Physicians (RCP) is now out of date but advises no more than 21 units per week for men and 14 units per week for women.
 But also, have 2-3 alcohol-free days a week to allow the liver time to recover after drinking anything but the smallest amount of alcohol.
 A quote from the RCP... "in addition to quantity, safe alcohol limits must also take into account frequency.
 There is an increased risk of liver disease for those who drink daily or near daily compared with those who drink periodically or intermittently".

 - The House of Commons Science and Technology Committee advises that people should have at least two alcohol-free days a week.

 - Some would argue that the upper limits of the recommendations are too high.
 For example, one study found that drinking more than two units a day for men and more than one unit a day for women significantly increases the risk of developing certain cancers.

 Why these recommendations?

 Your liver processes alcohol.
 It can only cope with so much at a time.
 Drinking more alcohol than the liver can cope with can damage liver cells and produce toxic by-product chemicals.

 The more you drink, and especially above the recommended limits, the greater the risk of developing or experiencing serious problems such as:

 - Muscle and heart muscle disease.